Fall at Acadia National Park

 More views, and no jackets required on this sunny, still day on top of Cadillac Mountain

-We drove to the top of Cadillac Mountain on a day with less wind that I can recall from other visits to this high spot on the island.
-Usually a stiff breeze blows constantly, but this day we saw fall colors, and still had to peel off jackets in the full sunshine.
+We drove to the top of Cadillac Mountain on a day with less wind compared to the gales we have encountered on other visits.
+A stiff breeze at the top of the mountain is the norm, but on this day we saw fall colors, and yet we still had to peel off jackets as we stood in the still air and full sunshine.

 DSC01876